alacasse/my-nas/PLAN.md

    - Outline export/import steps to ensure the pool can be remounted after the OS reinstall.
    - Consider backups or snapshots before hardware changes.
    - For testing: recreate a small ZFS pool inside a local VM to validate automation/scripts before touching production disks.
+   - Author an Ubuntu autoinstall configuration so SSD installs are repeatable; test it inside a local VM prior to using IPMI on the NAS.
 3. **Define Kubernetes Baseline**
    - Install k3s (likely single-node control plane), decide on bundled components (Traefik ingress, metrics-server).
    - Use a ZFS CSI driver (e.g., democratic-csi) configured against the existing ZFS pool for dynamic PersistentVolumes.